Shesh009/Course_Tracker/README.md

 docker build -t <your_dockerhub_username>/course-tracker:v1 .
 docker push <your_dockerhub_username>/course-tracker:v1
 ```
-This is automatically triggered beacause of the Dockerfile present in the folder.
+This is automatically triggered due to the Dockerfile present in the folder.

 ---